franciscoxavier04/pm-BIM/docs/use-cases/test-management/README.md

    - Status is updated (e.g., `Passed`, `Test failed`, `Blocked`)
 3. If failures occur, related defects (bugs) are created and linked.
 4. Boards, filters, or hierarchy views are used to monitor test progress and coverage.
-5. The test result can be document creating a pdf report of [all test runs](https://testmanagement.openproject.com/projects/regression-test-openproject-16-dot-1/work_packages?query_id=89).
+5. The test result can be document creating a pdf report of the [test status and results](https://testmanagement.openproject.com/projects/regression-test-openproject-16-dot-1/work_packages?query_id=89).

 ![create test report](create-test-report.png)